charlineshen/AI-Enabled-Index-Investing/README.md

 4. Reference installtion guides for dependencies:
     * Git can be installed [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
     * Docker Desktop can be installed [here](https://www.docker.com/products/docker-desktop/).
-    * For Windows users, commands need to be run in a Linux subsystem like [Ubuntu](https://ubuntu.com/desktop/wsl).
+    * For Windows users, Docker depends on [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and the commands need to be run in a Linux distribution like [Ubuntu](https://ubuntu.com/desktop/wsl).
 For Mac users, commands can be run directly in the system terminal.